SavaMinic/SavaMinic.github.io/_posts/2015-05-18-blackjack.markdown

 <img class="def_image" src="/img/blackjack/shot1.jpg" />

-It's normal blackjack rules, but with ~~hookers~~ assistants.
+It's normal blackjack rules, but with ~~hookers~~ assistants.<br />
-- you play blackjack, and gain/spend money as usual
+- you play blackjack, and gain/spend money as usual<br />
-- you can "invest" your money to:
+- you can "invest" your money to:<br />
--- buy items - pimp your looks to jaw-dropping heights, increases your "coolness" -- unlock one of the "assistants" - which have their special powers
+-- buy items - pimp your looks to jaw-dropping heights, increases your "coolness" <br />
+-- unlock one of the "assistants" - which have their special powers<br />
-- "coolness" decrease price of "assistants", so you need to prioritize
+- "coolness" decrease price of "assistants", so you need to prioritize<br />
-- gain as much as you can before reaching zero, and then "CASH OUT" which will send the score to the leaderboard, but it restarts the game
+- gain as much as you can before reaching zero, and then "CASH OUT" which will send the score to the leaderboard, but it restarts the game<br />
-- gain eternal fame and glory by becoming the best on the leaderboard
+- gain eternal fame and glory by becoming the best on the leaderboard<br />

 <img class="def_image" src="/img/blackjack/shot2.jpg" />

-Each one has special power, and when you use it, it has cooldown before you can use it again.
+Each one has special power, and when you use it, it has cooldown before you can use it again.<br />
-- **card counting** - you get current True count on decks ([Hi Lo card counting](http://casinogambling.about.com/od/blackjack/a/hilo.htm))
+- **card counting** - you get current True count on decks ([Hi Lo card counting](http://casinogambling.about.com/od/blackjack/a/hilo.htm))<br />
-- **distract the dealer** - in next dealing, he stands on 19 (normally he would stand on 17)
+- **distract the dealer** - in next dealing, he stands on 19 (normally he would stand on 17)<br />
-- **double double down** - same rules as normal double down, but you increase 200% on initial bet
+- **double double down** - same rules as normal double down, but you increase 200% on initial bet<br />
-- **card eater** - ignores the last dealt card (if card busted your hand, too bad, still can't save you) and ones with passive powers:
+- **card eater** - ignores the last dealt card (if card busted your hand, too bad, still can't save you)<br />
+and ones with passive powers:<br />
-- **queen of hearts** - for every queen of hearts in your hand, you get 69$ (she is rich, and she loves that card)
+- **queen of hearts** - for every queen of hearts in your hand, you get 69$ (she is rich, and she loves that card)<br />
-- **lucky lady** - gives you advantage in push (instead of returning your bet, you get 150% of original bet)
+- **lucky lady** - gives you advantage in push (instead of returning your bet, you get 150% of original bet)<br />
-- **increase blackjack win** - instead of 3:2 payout when you have blackjack, it's 5:2
+- **increase blackjack win** - instead of 3:2 payout when you have blackjack, it's 5:2<br />

 More to come in upcoming DLCs :)